eshinhw/SoftwareEngineeringStudyNotes/README.md

 There are different kinds of lifecycle functions in Android with different purposes.

-## Solving Errors in Android Studio using Logcat
+## Logcat: Solving Errors in Android Studio

 #### Types of Log Messages